glic3rinu/basefs/eval/README.md

 In two different environments:

 1. Controlled Virtual environment with Docker and TC
     * Each node runs on a Debian 6 Docker container with a virtual ethernet device.
-Nodes are connected with one hop distance between them.
+Nodes are connected with one level 2 hop between them.
 This is a controlled environment and we use Linux traffic control to emulate variable delay, packet loos, duplication and re-ordering, in order to understand its effects on BaseFS's communication protocols.

 2. Ralistic environment on Confine testbed
     * Each BaseFS node runs on a Debian LXC container on top of a Confine Node.
 Confine Nodes are heterogeneous devices and resources are share with other ongoing experiments, which makes for a very inconsistent performance characteristics.
 All nodes are connected using the native IP network provided by different community networks where Confine nodes are deployed.
 Since we don't have much control of the underlying infraestructure we provide a network characterization to better understand the environment where the experiment is taking place.